davidkiss/storm-twitter-word-count/README.md

 To get started:
 * Clone this repo
 * Import as existing Maven project in Eclipse
-* Run Topology.java with your twitter username and password as command line args
+* Run Topology.java with your twitter credentials as VM args (see http://twitter4j.org/en/configuration.html#systempropertyconfiguration)

+You'll need to have valid Twitter OAuth credentials to get the sample working.
+For the exact steps on how to do that, visit https://dev.twitter.com/discussions/631.